cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   when you use responses from multiple waves of this survey, since they may shift which occupations respondents choose.
-* C14a is a revision of item C14, changed from "the past 5 days" to "the past 7 days" to be consistent with other items on the COVID Symptom Survey.
+* C14a is a revision of item C14, changed from "the past 5 days" to "the past 7 days" to be consistent with other items on CTIS.
   C14a replaces C14.
 * C17a is a revision of item C17, which asked respondents if they have had a flu vaccination since June 2020.
 C17a changed the date to July 1, 2020 and